-This "coolest" section of gift ideas is dedicated to homemade gift ideas for teens as well as gift ideas for the young-at-heart.
+This "coolest" section of gift ideas is dedicated to homemade teen gifts as well as gift ideas for the young-at-heart.

 In fact, homemade gifts for teens are among my favorite to make.
 This is because teenagers love to be original, unique and colorful.
 Three of my favorite words!